 The Highline Trail runs along the Garden Wall which you will see on your drive up the Going to the Sun Road to Logan’s Pass in Glacier National Park.
 The Grinnell Overlook Trail takes you on a shoot right to the top of that wall!
 On the other side, you’ll see down into the Many Glacier region of Glacier National Park with a fantastic view of Grinnell Glacier, (of course).

-These first 2 pictures are what you can see when you first reach the overlook – with views of Grinnell Glacier and Grinnell Lake.
-If you look closely at the above picture, you’ll see Tyler hiking further up the Garden Wall.
-If you hike just 10-15 minutes farther, the views will take you breath away because you can see twice as much (refer to the photo below)!
+The above photo is what you can see when you first reach the overlook – with views of Grinnell Glacier and Grinnell Lake.
+If you hike just 10-15 minutes farther up to the right, the views will take you breath away because you can see twice as much (refer to the photo below)!
 From the higher lookout point, you see Grinnell Glacier, Grinnell Lake, Lake Josephine, and Swiftcurrent Lake – the entire mountain corridor comes into view!

 As you can see in the above photograph, as you make your way upwards it’s sheer cliffs to your left – so if you find yourself leading that direction, steer right.
 Walking up a little further is totally safe as long as you never venture near the cliffs!
-It’s also a great place to get out of the wind for a bit, contrary to what you might think the wind dies down as you go upwards – it’s worst at the lookout because it’s a mountain saddle.
+It’s also a great place to get out of the wind for a bit, and eat some lunch.
+Contrary to what you might think the wind dies down as you go upwards – it’s worst at the lookout because it’s a mountain saddle.

 We watched so many people pass this extra trail up in favor of continuing to the chalet.
 Some even asked us if it’s worth it, to which we replied ‘yes it’s so worth it!!!’ and even with a recommendation people chose to keep going because they were on a time crunch and already tired – so be sure to start early in the day for this one!
 This is definitely one of the best views I’ve ever seen, and it’s not to be missed if you’re coming to Glacier National Park!